Wisconsin vs. Providence: Odds, spread, over/under - November 14

 Wisconsin vs. Providence Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available on several sportsbooks.
+See the odds, spread and over/under for this matchup listed at individual sportsbooks.

 |Favorite